-Helping diabetes sufferers live a healthier life through exercise
+Helping people with diabetes live a healthier life through exercise

 People with type 2 diabetes often have difficulty controlling blood sugar levels and exercising.
 It’s common for those with this debilitating disease to develop problems with their heart and blood vessels – most (70-80%) will die from heart disease or a stroke.